-Real Estate Investing for Novices
+Real Estate Investing for Beginners

-Real estate investing really can be as conceptually simple as playing monopoly when you understand the basic factors of the investment, economics, and risk.
+Real estate investing for the beginner can really be as conceptually simple as playing Monopoly once you understand the basic factors of the investment, economics, and risk.
 To win, you buy properties, avoid bankruptcy, and generate rent so that you can buy even more properties.

 When you invest in real estate, there are several ways you can make money:

 This occurs when a property increases in value due to a change in the real estate market.
 For example, the land around your property could become scarcer or busier, like when a major shopping center is built nearby.
 Or you could have made upgrades to the property that make it more attractive to potential buyers.
 Real estate appreciation is a tricky game because it is somewhat unpredictable, making it riskier than investing for cash flow income.

 This type of real estate investment focuses on buying a real estate property, such as an apartment building, and operating it, so you collect a stream of cash from tenant rent.
 Cash flow income can be generated by other types of real estate besides apartment buildings, such as storage units, office buildings, retail establishments, and rental houses.

 Real Estate Related Income

 This income is generated by specialists in the real estate industry, such as real estate brokers, who make money from commissions on properties they have helped a client buy or sell, or real estate management companies, which get to keep a percentage of rents in exchange for running the day-to-day operations of a property.

 A hotel management company might keep 15% of a hotel's sales for taking care of the day-to-day operations, such as hiring maids, running the front desk, mowing the lawn, and washing the towels.